![]() I am often asked how I first started

 faces.
 While this explanation is true, there is another far more

 personal tale of my love for makeup that rarely gets told.
-Growing up I had a very poor self

 esteem and little self confidence.
 I would often spend my time